Elon Musk's 6 Rules of Productivity Show a Divide Between Military and Civilian Workplaces

 While that's not the end of the world (and probably no surprise), due to the fact that the U.S. still has the world's most powerful military, those who have spent their whole lives in the service may want to take pause -- especially if they're transitioning out.

-Judging by Musk's email, the military and civilian worlds are light years apart, and it's something for which veterans entering the civilian workforce should be prepared.
-Even Musk's other company SpaceX is unlikely to bridge this divide anytime soon.
+Judging by Musk's email, the military and civilian worlds are light-years apart, and it's something for which veterans entering the civilian workforce should be prepared.
+Even Musk's other company, SpaceX, is unlikely to bridge this divide anytime soon.

 1. No Large Meetings

 Sometimes, the military requires an all-hands meeting or some other kind of all-call.
-Unlike many large companies, military units deal with life or death situations, which is actually a good reason to have a large meeting.
+Unlike many large companies, military units deal with life-or-death situations, which is actually a good reason to have a large meeting.
 If it's not that serious, Musk says, don't have it.

 "Excessive meetings are the blight of big companies and almost always get worse over time," he wrote.
 "Please get [rid] of all large meetings, unless you're certain they are providing value to the whole audience."